Stanley CountySchool Board Meeting The

 approve this policy change.
 Principal

-Denise Gebur reported the elementary schools calendar of events for the next
+Denise Gebur reported the elementary school’s calendar of events for the next

 thirty days.
 The Kids Voting